 A majority of students who complete a co-op or internship at Stevens then receive — and choose to accept — full-time position offers from those same companies.
 Overall, a remarkable 96% of Stevens’ graduates achieve their desired outcome within six months of graduation.

-Students like Christina McDonald, who traveled to Australia to gain an immersive internship experience at a healthcare startup in that country.
+Students like Christina McDonald '20, a current Merck intern and master's degree candidate who traveled to Australia one summer to gain an immersive internship experience at a healthcare startup in that nation.

-Or Lucas Gallo, who found himself juggling five projects in the Manhattan offices of Cheddar, the financial news startup that soon rapidly soared to national prominence.
+Or Lucas Gallo '19 Eng.
+'20, who found himself juggling five projects in the Manhattan offices of Cheddar, the financial news startup that soon rapidly soared to national prominence.
+He currently works at Morgan Stanley in business and data analytics.

-Sean Vazquez, a software engineer for American Express, learned first-hand how Stevens prepares students to thrive as a student — then later returned to campus to recruit for AmEx.
+Sean Vazquez '13, a software engineer for American Express, learned first-hand how Stevens prepares students to thrive as a student — then later returned to campus to recruit technical talent for AmEx.

 “The best thing Stevens teaches you is how to learn, and learn well for years to come,” Vazquez says, noting agility is a key trait expected of new hires.

-“Companies value soft skills and outside-the-box thinking more than ever,” concludes Insley.
-“Stevens teaches these skills through our curriculum, co-op assignments, internships and career coaching.
-And we constantly create new partnerships with employers, both to expand access to employment and to stay current with the most exciting, emerging opportunities for our talented graduates.”
+“Companies value soft skills and outside-the-box thinking more than ever,” added former Career Center director Insley.
+“Stevens teaches these skills through its curriculum, co-op assignments, internships and career coaching.
+And the university is constantly creating new partnerships with employers, both to expand access to employment and to stay current with the most exciting, emerging opportunities for its talented graduates.”

 For more information on Stevens career services and postgraduate outcomes, visit stevens.edu/success.